-Although PowerPoint allows you to easily create and distribute photo albums, the end result is the typical slide show that simply recreates the old slide projector shows of the 1960s and 1970s in an updated electronic version.
-You can add action to your electronic photo albums through the use of panning and zooming effects made famous by the documentary photographer Ken Burns.
+You can add action to your digital images through the use of panning and zooming effects made famous by the documentary photographer Ken Burns.
 Wikipedia states, "In his documentaries, Burns often gives life to still photographs by slowly zooming in on subjects of interest and panning from one subject to another.
 For example, in a photograph of a baseball team, he might slowly pan across the faces of the players and come to a rest on the player the narrator is discussing."

-The examples below are made by using Microsoft Office PowerPoint 2007, but the basic instructions are the same for Microsoft Office PowerPoint 2003, PowerPoint 2002, and Microsoft PowerPoint 2004 for Mac.
+The examples below are made by using PowerPoint 2007, but the basic instructions are the same for other versions of PowerPoint.
 This article also assumes knowledge of applying animations and their settings.

 Begin by turning on grids and guides.
 These will help you with placement of several items as we work and more easily help you identify the center of the slide which is very important.
 (On the Home tab, in the Drawing group, click Arrange, point to Align, and then click Grid Settings, and the dialog box pictured below shows.
 I choose not to snap any objects because I like a little more control, but you may find snapping objects easier for you.